 6. Landscaping

 Choose native and local plant life for gardens and landscaping.
 Native plants are hardy because they have adapted to the local conditions.
 Once established, native plants do not need pesticides, fertilizers, or watering.
-Not only is this good for the environment, it saves time and money.
+Not only is this good for the environment, it also saves time and money.
 Landscaping with native wildflowers and grasses helps return the area to a healthy ecosystem.

 Hornby Island Short Term Rentals Association